Top 10 Things to Do in Saint-Germain-des-Prés

-In Paris, we have world renowned landmarks such as the Louvre, the Eiffel Tower, the Arc de Triomphe, or Notre-Dame.
+In Paris, we have world-renowned landmarks such as the Louvre Museum, the Eiffel Tower, the Arc de Triomphe, and Notre Dame.
 We also have neighborhoods from which stem very specific atmospheres such as Le Marais, or Montmartre… And then, we have Saint Germain.

-Saint-Germain-des-Prés is a neighborhood on the Left Bank of the Seine.
-Even though detailed area limits can be drawn on a map, Saint-Germain-des-Prés is more than just a neighborhood.
+Saint germain des près is a neighborhood on the Left Bank of the Seine River.
+Even though detailed area limits can be drawn on a map, Germain des prés Paris is more than just a neighborhood.
 It is a state of mind, a historical heritage, and a personality, all of these combined.

-Located right between the student Latin Quarter and the luxurious 7th Arrondissement, Saint-Germain-des-Prés has now turned into a must-see area.
+Located in the 6th Arrondissement right between the student Latin Quarter and the luxurious 7th Arrondissement, Saint-Germain-des-Prés has now turned into a must-see area.

 Before naming ten things that you should see there, here is a bit of information about Saint-Germain.

 When you walk the streets of Paris, it is hard to remember that the city was small and contained, for most of its 2000-year history.
-In fact, the Left-Bank of the Seine developed much more slowly than the Right-Bank, because, outside the city walls, many lands belonged to the Clergy, to abbeys, churches, convents and parishes.
-In the Middle-Ages, these were almost as powerful as some lords, and their lands were respectfully preserved.
+In fact, the Left Bank of the Seine developed much more slowly than the Right-Bank, because, outside the city walls, many lands belonged to the Clergy, abbeys, churches, convents, and parishes.
+In the Middle Ages, these were almost as powerful as some lords, and their lands were respectfully preserved.

 Most of what is now Saint-Germain-des-Prés was, in these times, the lands of the Abbey of Saint-Germain-des-Prés.